reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 installed.

-First, we need to install the `create-react-app` bootstrapper, then we can use it to create a project template for us:
+First, we need to install the `create-react-app` bootstrapper, then we can use it to create a project template containing a minimal React app for us:

 ```
 npm install -g create-react-app